Airdrop Alpha

 2. Mobile app access (iOS/Android)

-Allocation strategy:
+Allocation tips:

 The Crypto.com Card Tier Dilemma

 Is upgrading worth it for airdrops?
+Here is a comparison:

 Card TierCRO Stake RequiredEstimated Monthly Tickets*Airdrop Value/Year